-The print may be tiny, but the personal and societal consequences aren't
+The print may be tiny when it dings you for a few cents or tilts the balance of power toward a big company, but the personal and societal consequences aren’t

 Fine print and faux disclosures cost Americans big bucks, according to David Cay Johnston, a Pulitzer Prize-winning investigative reporter whose bestselling books “Perfectly Legal” and “Free Lunch” unveil how corporations sidestep and rewrite the law to their own advantage .